SIMDA-UNED/rocf_automatic_scoring/README.md

 # 2. Enter the directory.
 cd rocf_automatic_scoring

-# 3. Download the datasets (e-cienciaDatos).
+# 3. Make sure that the datasets are downloaded.

-Directory with the ROCFD528 dataset:
+Default directory with the ROCFD528 dataset:
 /home/jguerrero/Desarrollo/DATA/proyecto_REY/datasets/rocf_RD_3_0_528_binarize_label_split/all_classes/

-Directory with the QD subset:
+Default directory with the QDSD414k dataset:
 /home/jguerrero/Desarrollo/DATA/proyecto_REY/datasets/quickdraw_dataset_2_0_414k_binarize_tvt_split_345/

 # 4. Execute any of our scripts.